 This publication identifies many, but not all, of the important policies and regulations that address the expectations and obligations of students at FIT.
-Failure to comply with community standards may subject a student to disciplinary action as defined in the college's Student Code of Conduct and Academic Honor Code.
-The manual is produced by the Office of the Vice President of Enrollment Management and Student Success.
+Failure to comply with community standards may subject a student to disciplinary action as defined in the college's Code of Student Conduct and Academic Honor Code.